ISISComputingGroup/ds-containers/README.md

 `EPICS_CA_ADDR_LIST` is the EPICS CA gateway you want to use for the forwarder.

 then run
+`sudo nerdctl compose -f compose.yml up -d` from ` /home/ds/ds-containers`

+To stop all containers, but keep all data, run
-`sudo nerdctl compose -f compose.yml up` from ` /home/ds/ds-containers`
+`sudo nerdctl compose -f compose.yml down` from ` /home/ds/ds-containers`

 ## Kafka setup